Web-Based Electronic Manuscript Submission and Peer Review

 Reviews and Invited Mini-Reviews

-Authors interested in contributing Reviews and Mini-Reviews should contact Review Article/Senior Editor John Baross (firstname.lastname@example.org).
-Such articles should not merely reiterate previously published data.
+Authors interested in contributing Reviews and Mini-Reviews should contact Review Article/Senior Editor Lewis Dartnell email@example.com Such articles should not merely reiterate previously published data.
 Reviews should be a selective, though balanced, representative compilation of previously published information assembled for the purpose of analyzing and reinterpreting it to reveal new insights and advance science.
+Page limits are not imposed on Review Articles, though authors are encouraged to submit manuscripts no longer than 15 journal pages.
 Reviews are subject to the same review procedures as Research Articles.

 Mini-Reviews are generally invited by the editors, but unsolicited manuscripts will be considered.

-Book Reviews are generally commissioned by the editors, but unsolicited reviews will be considered.
-Ideas for books to be reviewed are welcome and should be sent to Book Review/ Senior Editor Russell Shapiro (email@example.com).
+Book Reviews are generally invited by the editors, but unsolicited reviews will be considered.
+Ideas for books to be reviewed are welcome and should be sent to Book Review/ Senior Editor Russell Shapiro (firstname.lastname@example.org).
 Book Reviews should be less than 1,500 words in length.
-Please send 2 review copies of books to be considered to the Astrobiology Editorial Office, ATTN: S.L.
-Cady.

 EndNote for Windows and Macintosh is a valuable all-in-one tool used by researchers, scholarly writers, and students to search online bibliographic databases, organize their references, and create bibliographies instantly.
 For more information or for assistance with EndNote, please visit http://www.endnote.com.